sosuisen/hmtid/README.md

 0123456789ABCDEFGHJKMNPQRSTVWXYZ
 ```

-- An underbar (_) that separates a timestamp and a random characters.
+- An separator (underbar '_' or hyphen '-') that separates a timestamp and a random characters.
+Default is an underbar.
 - 22 characters in total.

+(optional)
+- 14 digits timestamp can be separated by underbar '_' or hyphen '-'. e.g.) YYYY_MM_DD_HH_MM_SS, YYYY-MM-DD-HH-MM-SS
+- In such case, 27 characters in total.

 ## Monotonicity